lgw-frank/Short_LDPC_Decoding_OSD/LDPC_128/Training_data_gen_128/How_to_use_info.md

-Claim:The credits of some code snippets are attributed to their original owners definitely, we promise to  reuse them for academic purpose only.
+Claim:The credits of some code snippets are contributed to their original owners definitely, we promise to  reuse them for academic purpose only.
        Surely we are not intended to infringe any intellectual copyright, please contact us for immediate corrections if any.

 The entry function is defined in Main_train.py file.
 To customize it to your scenario, just follow the listed steps